How to Start a Small Business 101 — The Ultimate Guide

 Picking the Best Location for Your Small Business

-It’s hard to overstate the importance of choosing the right location for your small business.
+It’s hard to overstate the importance of choosing the right location when starting your small business.
 We’re sure you’ve heard the saying 1,000 times before, Location, Location, Location!
 Some of the world’s most well-financed franchises have this weaved into their business DNA.
 McDonald’s Ray Kroc is the perfect example.
 When asked about the business, this well-know American businessman and philanthropist once stated, “We are in the real estate business, not the hamburger business.”

 Bottom line, it’s not their secret sauce or salted fries that makes them one of the most successful fast-food franchises in history, it’s the fact that they have one of the world’s best real estate portfolios.